From the team at Great Turtle Kayak Tours

 - We will launch and land by group, to maximize space efficiency and guide attention on our beach.

-- On the tour and in our retail store, staff will remind guests to be careful to maintain 6 feet from other groups.
+- On the beach, on tours and at our reservation desk, staff will remind guests to be careful to maintain 6 feet from other groups.
 This will be easily done on tours by default since our kayaks range from 12.5-16 feet in length.

 Personal Protection Equipment (PPE) & Personal Sanitization